"You know America was founded by prudes. Prudes who left Europe because they hated all the kinky, steamy European sex that was going on.

 is often associated with unconventional sexual practices, such as BDSM

 , but they aren't necessarily a part of this trope (though they can be).
-For related tropes about specific European nations and areas, see Everyone Looks Sexier If French
+For related tropes about specific parts of Europe, see Everyone Looks Sexier If French

 , Freestate Amsterdam